 The choir sings a varied and challenging repertoire, primarily drawn from Western classical choral music, both secular and sacred, from Brahms and Britten to Schubert and Schnittke.
 However, we also like to experiment and include lighter or more unusual works in each season’s programming.

 In addition to our concert program, our choir has a strong portfolio of well-rehearsed chamber pieces and Christmas carols that we would love to sing at your event or function.Find out more

 With a Diploma in Singing Performance from ABRSM, Jessica has sung solo with choirs such as the London Symphony Chorus, Ealing Common Choir and Harwich and Dovercourt Choral Society and is the featured soprano in Wanstead's annual opera gala “Glamour on the Green”.
-She has also sung in multiple BBC Proms concerts, including in the semi-chorus of Elgar's “Dream of Gerontius” under Sir Simon Rattle, at PHAB's Christmas Fundraising Event and in ITV's “The Halcyon”.
-During the pandemic Jessica continued to perform concerts online and organised a set of singing workshops, Vocal Freedom.
+She has also sung in multiple BBC Proms concerts, including in the semi-chorus of Elgar’s “Dream of Gerontius” under Sir Simon Rattle, at PHAB’s Christmas Fundraising Events and in ITV’s “The Halcyon”.
+Jessica also appeared in a viral YouTube video with content creator Brendan Kavanagh.
+The video has 8.3 million views to date.

 George Ireland recently graduated with distinction from the Royal College of Music where he studied collaborative piano under Simon Lepper and Roger Vignoles.